-Her gut instinct of choosing the church was soon confirmed when members were quick to welcome her and strike up conversation.
-Those members, she would soon find out, were Wayne and Peggy Penrod, a couple already dedicated to student ministry, but not international student ministry– yet!
+Her gut instinct of choosing the church was soon confirmed when members were quick to welcome her and strike up a conversation.
+Those members, she would soon find out, were Wayne and Peggy Penrod, a couple already dedicated to serving students, but not international students– yet!

 After this realization, the Penrod’s began inviting students into their home to build relationships.
 They provided meals and encouraged fellowship through fun activities, such as fishing, basketball, board games, etc. Despite the variety of religious beliefs and practices, the Penrod’s saw love abound during the gatherings and have seen the fruit of reaching out to international students: “Ministering weekly to these students has been an unexpected blessing.
 We couldn’t imagine having anything in common with this age group, or them with us… God has surprised us, blessed us, stretched us, and made us into different people due to our experience with them.
 We’re truly having a blast,” says Wayne.

-As these connections were being created and as the ministry grew in the Dayton area, Esther saw a need and paired that with her purpose of mobilizing the Church.
-Her vision for a ministry home close to UD was born and slowly began to blossom.
+As these connections were being created and as the relationships grew in the Dayton area, Esther saw a need and paired that with her purpose of mobilizing the Church.
+Her vision for a home specific to house international students close to UD was born and slowly began to blossom.
 She believed in the importance of community and being able to offer a communal place where relationships could be built and where spiritual conversations could happen.
 “I believe a house is more convenient to invite students into for worship and Bible studies, as well as for making friends and for casual hangouts.
 Ultimately, I wanted a place that could make students feel at home.”

 Despite the vision’s boldness and initial discouragement, God provided– and in the span of eight days!
 Esther’s connection with the Penrod’s led her to ask them for help. “‘You find something and we’ll buy it!’, we told her.
-We were happy to invest in the future of this ministry and wanted to share the gifts God has given us with others.”
+We were happy to invest in the future of international students and wanted to share the gifts God has given us with others.”

 Their keen response was not developed overnight, however, as it took time for them to grasp that giving is an act of worship.
 They shared how it was a slow surrender, a perpetual letting-go that grew out of the belief that nothing belongs to them: “We must come to understand that we wouldn’t have anything if God didn’t grant it to us.
-God is looking for people he can trust and that work off of faith.
+God is looking for people he can trust and people who trust in him.
 We have come to learn we are merely stewards; we don’t take ownership of our possessions and try our best to seek His will.”

 Fall has now come and gone, and it brought with it the completion of her vision.

-As students navigate the sometimes challenging waters of studying abroad and being foreigners, please pray God would use the Dayton “Lighthouse” ministry house as a guide, displaying His love to the international student community!
+As students navigate the sometimes challenging waters of studying abroad and being foreigners, please pray God would use the Dayton “Lighthouse” as a guide, displaying His love to the international student community!